cran/theft/README.md

 without any code.
 The application automates the entire workflow included in `theft`, converts all static graphics included in the package into interactive visualisations, and enables downloads of feature calculations.
-Note that since `theft` is an active development project, not all functionality has been copied across to the webtool yet.
+Note that since `theft` is an active development project and the web application is not, functionality in the application may be out of date relative to what is available in `theft`.

 ## Citation